jfrog/charts/README.md

 This repository hosts the official **[JFrog](https://jfrog.com/) Helm Charts** for deploying **JFrog** products to [Kubernetes](https://kubernetes.io/)

-For older version please refer to https://github.com/jfrog/charts/tree/pre-unified-platform
+For older version please refer to https://github.com/jfrog/charts/tree/pre-unified-platform - Hope this works for you  guys!

 ## Install Helm